Coderwelsch/react-awesome-typography/README.md

 # ToDos

 - [ ] Write tests
+- [ ] Add support for rtl text
+- [ ] Improve performance.
+It isn’t that bad, but it could be better!
 - [ ] Fix multiline word breaks when using `&shy;` html entities
+- [ ] Fix component rerenders.
+Currently it’s not supported to rerender the children of `<OpticalAlignedText>` component
 - [x] Main functionality